itsGregT/Memory-Game/README.md

-This repo is for a Memory game create with HTML, CSS, and JavaScript
+This repo is for a Memory game created with HTML, CSS, and JavaScript

+Checkout my portfolio - www.gregthomas.me